Mother Country

 Compelling, frank, and witty, this memoir is part detective story, part daughterly fury.
 Drawn to embrace the identity her mother could not bear, Monique Charlesworth has dug deep into Inge's story, unveiling tragedy, passion, heartbreak and, finally, the truth.

-Moth Books will be publishing a paperback edition of Mother Country in February, 2024
+Moth Books published a paperback edition of Mother Country in February, 2024

 Reviews